 Carb Diva's Potatoes Delmonico

-Earlier this week I presented a hub for Filet Mignon and Gorgonzola with a balsamic/Dijon sauce.
+Earlier this week I presented an article for Filet Mignon and Gorgonzola with a balsamic/Dijon sauce.
 A beautiful steak requires an equally decadent side-dish.
 (This is not the time for a mere baked potato.)

 First prepare the potato gratin